About EGSH

 View all AMER Services

-The UAE golden visa property investment route in Dubai is built around a minimum property value requirement of AED 2,000,000.
-Under the General Directorate of Identity and Foreigners Affairs-Dubai (GDRFA Dubai), a real estate investor must own a property or group of properties within the UAE with a total value of at least AED 2,000,000 to obtain a 10‑year Golden Residence Permit.
-This permit is renewable if the conditions continue to be met, so the qualifying investment has to be maintained.
+The real estate investor route under the Golden Visa programme is built around a minimum property value requirement of AED 2,000,000.
+The General Directorate of Residency and Foreigners Affairs, Dubai (GDRFA) specifies that a real estate investor must own a property or group of properties within the UAE with a total value of at least AED 2,000,000 to obtain a 10-year Golden Residence Permit.
+This permit is renewable if the conditions continue to be met, so the qualifying investment must be maintained.

-The Dubai Land Department (DLD) mirrors this threshold from the property side: the investor must own real estate with a purchase value of at least AED 2,000,000 at the time of purchase.
-The DLD allows this threshold to be met with one or multiple properties, provided they are in the investor’s name.
+The Dubai Land Department (DLD) mirrors this threshold: the investor must own real estate with a purchase value of at least AED 2,000,000 at the time of purchase.
+The DLD allows this threshold to be met with one or multiple properties, provided they are in the investor's name.

 For Golden Visa purposes, the GDRFA relies on a property status statement certificate from the DLD, or a valuation certificate from an office licensed by the DLD, to confirm that the relevant property (or properties) meets or exceeds the AED 2,000,000 level.